 The landing page cannot require a login to view any site content.

-The landing page may not use malware, malicious code, or deliver harmful programs.
+The landing page must not use or promote crypto miners, malware, ransomware, malicious code, or deliver harmful programs.

-The landing page cannot engage in any illegal online activities such as phishing, spoofing or spamming.
+The landing page cannot engage in any illegal online activities, including phishing, spoofing, or spamming.

-The landing pages cannot contain pop-up windows, including exit pop-ups, java alerts, or chat windows that prevent a user from easily exiting a landing page..
+The landing page cannot contain pop-up windows, including exit pop-ups, java alerts, or chat windows that prevent a user from easily exiting a landing page.

-The landing page may not use any copyrighted branding or imitate any brand without proof of consent (ie. Google Play Store, Android, Apple, etc.)
+The landing page must not use any copyrighted content, trademarked branding, or imitate any brand without proof of consent (i.e., Google Play Store, Android, Apple, etc.).

-Any sexual content that depicts individuals who are under eighteen (18) years of age or who are presented in a manner designed to make them appear to be under the age of eighteen, including without limitation computer-generated images, drawings or sculptures that are, or appear virtually indistinguishable from, that of a minor engaging in sexually explicit conduct.
+Any sexual content that depicts individuals who are under 18-years old or who are presented in a manner designed to make them appear to be under 18-years old, including without limitation computer-generated images, drawings, or sculptures that are or appear virtually indistinguishable from, that of a minor engaging in sexually explicit conduct.

-Any content that depicts violent or forced sexual acts, including without limitation rape or slapping, hitting or torture in connection with sexual activity; urination, defecation or vomiting in conjunction with sexual activity; sexual activity that involves the participation of animals; vaginal fist insertion; and real or simulated incest; real or simulated sex with a dead body.
+Any content that depicts excessively violent or forced sexual acts, including rape or slapping, hitting, or torture with sexual activity; urination, defecation, or vomiting in conjunction with sexual activity; sexual activity that involves the participation of animals; vaginal fist insertion; real or simulated incest; or real or simulated sex with a dead body.

 Fake system notifications or alerts.

-Any copyrighted material or imitation of such without consent of the copyright owner. (ie. Google Play Store, Android, Apple, etc.)
+Any copyrighted material or imitation of that without consent of the copyright owner (i.e., Google Play Store, Android, Apple, etc.).